Overview

 Hair loss is a common and often distressing side effect of some cancer treatments.
 For many people, hair loss is one of the toughest aspects of treatment.
 Some people have mild thinning, while others lose all their hair.
 Hair loss may occur all over the body.
 If you do lose hair, it will almost always grow back after your treatment ends.
 But your hair might grow back a different color or texture.
-A person who had straight hair before treatment may find that he or she has curly hair afterward.
+A person who had straight hair before treatment may find that they have curly hair afterward.

 During your treatment, you may be able to use haircuts to hide hair loss or to make the hair you have left look its best.
 You may want to wear scarves and hats.
 Wigs or hairpieces also are an option.
 Or you may feel more comfortable leaving your head uncovered.
 Some people switch back and forth, depending on whether they are in public or at home with friends and family members.